microsoft/BotFramework-WebChat/docs/ACCESSIBILITY.md

 -  Don't use numbers other than `0` or `-1` in `tabindex` attribute
    -  This will pollute the hosting environment
+   -  Do not use `tabindex="-1"` in DOM nodes that don't need it, otherwise, it will be focusable by mouse
 -  In an activity with question and answers, after clicking on a decision button, don't disable the button
    -  When the user reads the activity, the screen reader will only read the question but not the chosen answer
    -  It is okay to disable buttons that were not chosen as answer